Country Overview For New Zealand

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In February, for the nearest coastal location, the temperature of the sea averages around 13°C, that's 55° Fahrenheit.
-Our index indicates for swimming this is considered cold and even the most hardy among us would find any more than a few minutes in the water uncomfortable.
+In January, for the nearest coastal location, the temperature of the sea averages around 17°C, that's 63° Fahrenheit.
+Our index indicates for swimming this is considered relatively cool and though enjoyed by the more hardy among us, any more than 10-20 minutes in the sea would leave you feeling refreshed to say the least.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES